How to Decorate and Create Spaces in an Open Floor Plan

 As wonderful as open concept homes seem, decorating one large, uninterrupted space can be quite challenging.
 Make the most of your open-concept living space by maintaining a cohesive design throughout while creating visual separation to subtly delineate each area.

 Consider the Space and Its Function

-Take a look at your space, noting the size, layout, and any architectural dividing lines.
+Look at your space noting the size, layout, and any architectural dividing lines.
 Determine how many functions the space will serve based on the square footage.
-If your open plan is extremely large, you may be able to designate separate areas for TV viewing, dining, and relaxing.
+If your open plan is extremely large you may be able to designate separate areas for TV viewing, dining, and relaxing.

-Take technology and electric sources in mind when planning the function of specific areas.
-Make note of the placement of cable and Internet connections, phone, and electrical outlets to determine an area’s use.
-They will dictate where your media area, computer center, and lamps will be located.
+Consider technology and locations for electrical outlets when planning the function for each specific space.
+Make note of the placement of cable and Internet connections, phone and ceiling junction boxes to determine an area’s use.
+They will dictate where your media area, computer center, and lighting will be located.